yifan0sun/BERTGradGraph/README.md

 - **SST**: shows sentiment classification scores (e.g., positive vs. negative).
 - **MNLI**: shows the model’s confidence scores for entailment, neutrality, or contradiction between the premise and hypothesis.

 All predictions are visualized using an interactive bar chart.
+To make the lines more salient, the width is proportional to the square of the gradnorm or attention value.

 ---